alitsaberi/slumber/configs/instructions/sleep_page.md

     - When changing your state, you will be asked to confirm your selection.

     - If switching to **Awake**, you may need to complete certain tasks.
-If you accidentally changed your state and are not ready for the upcoming tasks, check the **help menu** for guidance.

 3. End Session Button

-    - **"End:"** Use this when you wake up in the morning or if you decide to stop the session for any reason.
+    - **"End Session:"** Use this when you wake up in the morning or if you decide to stop the session for any reason.

     - If you end the session early, be sure to report it in the morning.

     - After ending the session, you will be assigned some final tasks — please ensure that you complete them.